Minors must be accompanied by an adult

 Meet Your Instructors:

-Natalie is passionate about exploring art, science, and nature as equally important paths to knowing ourselves and our world, and blending these elements to inspire curiosity and wonder in others.
-After earning her BFA in Musical Theatre at Central Washington University, Natalie joined the Education team at Seattle’s Museum of Flight, where she spent 7 years specializing in traveling outreach programs, planetarium shows, museum theatre, and cultural astronomy.
-A former Solar System Ambassador, she continues to teach with the Seattle Astronomical Society.
-She is also a member of the Seattle fringe theatre community, where she continues to craft pieces that combine her passions and help upcoming artists realize their weirdest, wildest dreams.
+Natalie is the leader and founder of Night Club, and is also the Summer and Adult Program Coordinator at WAS.
+She is devoted to blending art, science, nature, and play to lead people to their highest passion, wonder, and curiosity.
+After earning her BFA in Musical Theatre at Central Washington University, Natalie joined the Education team at Seattle’s Museum of Flight, where she spent 7 years specializing in traveling planetarium shows, museum theatre, outreach, and cultural astronomy.
+A former Solar System Ambassador, she continues to teach with the Seattle Astronomical Society and her own company, The Sky Connection.
+She is currently working on her MA in Cultural Astronomy at the Sophia Centre for Study of Cosmology in Culture (UWTSD).